Friday, March 29, 2024

 This Winter You tasted the snow,

-In your father's arms, we walked down the streets of Talinn,
+In your father’s arms, we walked down the streets of Tallinn,

 Your tongue sticking out, you said, the sky is throwing little pieces of